kylewenchang/MLforArts/Assignment 1A.md

 ### Use the prompts below to help design an AI system.
 |     |     |
 ------------ | -------------
-What problem are you trying to address? | detect spam How can AI help solve this issue? | xx
+What problem are you trying to address? | xx
+How can AI help solve this issue? | xx
 What role will humans have in addressing this issue? | xx What data do you need to create an AI to help you address your issue? | xx